HL7/cqf-measures/pages/hqmf-measure-volume-two.md

 ### 2.5 Codes

-When direct referenced codes are represented within CQL, the logical identifier is not recommended to be a URN.
+When direct reference codes are represented within CQL, the logical identifier is not recommended to be a URN.
 Instead, the logical identifier is the code from the code system.

-    Conformance Requirement 8 (Direct Referenced Codes):
+    Conformance Requirement 8 (Direct Reference Codes):
-    When direct referenced codes are represented within CQL, the logical identifier:
+    When direct reference codes are represented within CQL, the logical identifier:

     SHALL NOT be a URN.
     SHALL be a code from the code system.